 Your brain is conditioned to behave like that and it won’t work hard to do otherwise.
 Unless you train your mind to strain itself to exercise control and behave differently, it loves to be in autopilot mode for most of the activities.

 Surprisingly retraining or reconditioning is not at all a big deal.

 You can ask yourself 4 basic questions every morning and keep on asking them until you are able to enable yourself to gain control of your brain.
 You may ask yourself these four questions when you face indecision or a challenge or a problem.

 Here Are 4 Questions To Ask Yourself Every Morning To Get Control Of Your Mind

 Ann Hermann-Nehdi, CEO of Herrman International and guest speaker at multiple TED conferences, calls this the “payoff” question because we are programming at the conscious level why do we do something.

 For example, often people decide to “exercise more”, but that is not very clear unless you have outlined a concrete reason why you want to exercise more.
 Do you do that to improve your appearance or lower cholesterol levels or there is a desire to be a role model as a fit and healthy person?

-Whatever challenge we take up it is almost without a supportive plan.
-It is the most common thing that majority of people do.
+Whatever challenge we take up it is almost without a support plan.
+It is the most common thing that the majority of people do.
 Going unplanned is the easiest way to fail and this happens because our brain is always looking to avoid responsibility.